- Current Status

-In honor of Universal rereleasing Jurassic Park in 3-D and IMAX on April 5 and the movie’s 20th anniversary, EW looks back at the film that so memorably shook the earth.
+In this oral history, published in 2013 to celebrate the movie’s 20th anniversary, EW looked back at the film that so memorably shook the earth.

 STEVEN SPIELBERG Director Here’s what was scary: We were creating the title characters of a film.
 These were the stars of the picture, these dinosaurs.
 And if that didn’t work, nothing about Jurassic Park could have worked.
 So that was daunting, because I was using Universal’s money to basically make an experimental dinosaur picture.

 KATHLEEN KENNEDY Producer I remember getting the phone call where Dennis said, “I think I have something you and Steven should take a look at.”
 We saw this wire-frame model of a dinosaur running across the screen, and it caused five or six of us to literally leap to our feet because it was so extraordinary and significantly beyond anything we had seen in motion control up to that point.

 SPIELBERG The last time my jaw dropped like that was when George Lucas showed me the shot of the Imperial cruiser [in Star Wars].
 I showed it to [stop-motion effects legend] Ray Harryhausen.
 He was absolutely enthralled and very positive about the paradigm changing.
 He looked at the test and said, “Well, that’s the future.”